Quit Smoking to Reduce Your Cancer Risk

 A Helpline counselor assists a caller.

-The initial counseling session lasts approximately 40 minutes and counselors strive to build selfconfidence, develop an individualized quit plan, and set a quit date.
+The initial counseling session lasts approximately 40 minutes.
+During this time, counselors strive to build self-confidence, develop an individualized quit plan, and set a quit date.

 Counselors will make up to five shorter, follow-up calls after the client quits to help prevent relapse, which is more likely to happen in the first week after quitting.
 These calls last 10-15 minutes and are designed to keep clients on track with their plan, offer support, and provide a reasonable measure of accountability.
-Counselors review quit status, withdrawal symptoms, pharmacotherapy issues, and smoking events, if any.
-They then help clients assess how their plans are working and develop new strategies if needed.
-Finally, counselors ask about future trigger situations, which are then included in the maintenance plan.
+Counselors review everything from withdrawal symptoms to pharmacotherapy issues.

 If a client relapses, the counselor discusses the specific smoking situation that triggered the relapse, and helps the client plan differently for next time.
 Many clients will set a new quit date and the process begins anew.